23 of the Best Types of Orchids to Grow as Houseplants

 Paph.
 Sparkling Meadows.
 Photo by Matt Suwak.

-Paphiopedilums don’t require as much light as some orchids – only medium, indirect light is needed for these to thrive, making them good companions for prayer plants.
+They don’t require as much light as some orchids – only medium, indirect light is needed, making them good companions for prayer plants.

 Since paphiopedilums don’t have water-storing pseudobulbs, they mustn’t be allowed to dry out.